AdaCore/learn/content/courses/advanced-ada/parts/data_types/arrays.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need, however, the flexibility of increasing the length of an array, you could use vectors instead.
+If you need, however, the flexibility of increasing the length of an array, you could use the language-defined :ada:`Vector` type instead.
 This is how we could rewrite the previous example using vectors:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Arrays.Array_Constraints.Unconstrained_Array_Type_Vs_Vector